vic-ma/howtodismantle.github.io/_posts/2024-02-05-Mastering-the-Merge-A-Guide-to-Seamless-Tableau-Integration-in-Peakboard-Applications.md

 ## Set up the Tableau portal

-Before we step into the Peakboard designer we need to create a so called Connected App.
-For this we go tot the Tableau portal settings -> Connected App and generate a new entry.
-After generating a new seceret within the connected app, we write down the Secret ID, Secret Value and CLient ID.
-All three values are needed later.
+First, we need to create a Tableau connected app.
+To do this, we go to the Tableau portal settings and click on **Connected Apps**.
+Then, we create a new connected app.
+We generate a secret for the connected app, and we copy the *secret ID*, *secret value*, and *client ID*.
+We will need these later.

 ![image](/assets/2024-02-05/010.png)